The purpose of this life is more about the things unseen.

 As we’re constantly changing, so are the seasons.
 Seasons of the year, and also seasons of friendships, relationships, and passions.

-God allowed me to be apart of someone’s life last year, and also used them in mine.
+God allowed me to be apart of someone’s life last year and also used them in mine.
 I was able to encourage and be there for my friend; while he helped me to enjoy the day, not be so serious, and think about things differently.
 We got to know each other better throughout the year.
-As the school year ended and changes were made in our lives, I realized that the season was coming to a close.
+As the school year ended and changes were made in our lives, I realized that our season of friendship was coming to a close.

 I learned that God has a plan for us being exactly in the school, classroom, seating arrangement, family, or job we’re in.
 It’s not by mistake.
 As I look back on the season I had with my friend, I now wish I had started to invest into him way before I did.
 Don’t wait on anything to start making a difference today.
 Just because a school year or job ends on a certain day, doesn’t mean that you have that much time to spend with someone.
 We’re not guaranteed tomorrow.

-Also, if you’re having a hard time letting go of someone, remember just because you aren’t as close to them as you used to be, it doesn’t mean you should stop praying for them.
-Our prayers can do more than what we could do ourselves.
+Also, if you’re having a hard time letting go of someone, remember just because you aren’t as close to them as you used to be, doesn’t mean you should stop praying for them.
+Our prayers can do more than what we ever could do by ourselves.

 Pastor Anthony Braswell, who spoke at the United Conference, stated: “Sermons and songs aren’t going to change the world, rather, it’s the love of Jesus shining in your life.”

-As we head into a new week, I want to remind you of a few things.
-You’re so loved and important.
+As we head into a new week, remember that you’re so loved and important.
 The sacrifices you make and the hard work you do doesn’t go unnoticed.
 It’s making a difference.
 Let yourself rest.
 Stop and breathe.
-Invest into the people God places in your life, and let His light shine through you each day.
+Invest into the people God places in your life and let His light shine through you each day.